DISCOVER A WORLD OF NEW MUSIC

 The user gains a large natural circle motion in the centre of the screen to perform seeking, and allowing the user to press and hold anywhere they feel comfortable, to display a full contextual navigation for the screen they are on.

-Pressing and holding anywhere in the app, displays a contextually relevant navigation, positioned around your thumb for easy access.
+Always available navigation is made available through pressing and holding anywhere in the app, displays a contextually relevant navigation, positioned around your thumb for easy access.

 Core operations for the screen you are viewing are displayed.
 Including updating the map center to your location, and play/pause buttons.
 On internal pages, where gesture areas aren't visible for skipping tracks, the likes of skip forward/back buttons are added to ensure they are always accessible without changing screens.